hlpd-pham/random-food/README.md

-# Get some random food if you don't know what to eat
+# Tired of thinking what to eat?
+I got you

 Run `npm install` then `npm run start` to see ur suggestion